-What is Conjoint Analysis?
-5 Steps of Conjoint Analysis
+What Are The Steps of Conjoint Analysis?

-Steps involved in Conjoint Analysis Design
+Steps Involved in Conjoint Analysis Design

 There are a lot of qualities for a product or service area.
 E.g., a TV may have screen size, screen format, brand, pricing attributes, etc. You may divide each attribute into several tiers.
 For example, levels may be LED, LCD or plasma for screen format.